 If you’re going through a divorce, then you already know it's difficult and costly.
 But are there money and legal mistakes you can proactively avoid?
 You bet there are.

 There’s no good way to put this so we’re just going to come out and say it: getting divorced sucks.
 It’s hard on people emotionally as well as financially, and the whole process tends to bring out people’s bad sides.

 Still, there are ways to make your divorce suck less, especially when it comes to your wallet.
-Do your divorce wrong and you could end up broke, relying on predatory payday loans just to get by.
+Do your divorce wrong and you could end up broke.
 Do your divorce right and … well, it will still probably suck, but at least you won’t be stuck in a painful cycle of debt too!

 When going through a divorce, here are eight things you should definitely not do.

 “A common financial mistake that people make during a divorce is to incur additional debt,” says divorce attorney W. Scott Kimberly.

 According to Kimberly, people take on that extra debt because they assume that the debt will be equally divided in the divorce.
 However, that usually isn’t the case.
 Taking on extra debt and thinking that you and your spouse will divide the debt load equally could leave you in big financial trouble.